Irish Bacon and Cabbage

 12 small potatoes, peeled

-combine the flour, salt, and pepper and dredge the meat.
-In a large skillet
+bag, combine the flour, salt, and pepper and dredge the meat.
+In a large

-over medium heat, heat the olive oil.
-Add the lamb shanks and cook on all
+skillet over medium heat, heat the olive oil.
+Add the lamb shanks and

-sides until browned, about 10 minutes.
-Transfer to a Dutch oven or ovenproof
+cook on all sides until browned, about 10 minutes.
+Transfer to a Dutch

-To serve, place a lamb shank in the middle of a broad soup bowl and spoon
+a lamb shank in the middle of a broad soup bowl and spoon vegetables and

 Top